Ways to Get RSEI Results

 - Other RSEI results products to download

 Each new version of RSEI incorporates the latest Toxics Release Inventory (TRI) data, as well as changes to the input data and the methodology used to process the data and present the results.
-The following changes were made in Version 2.3.6, released in early 2018:
+The following changes were made in Version 2.3.9, released in January 2021:

 - Toxicity weights have been updated with the most recent toxicity data.